AcalaNetwork/bodhi.js/bodhi/README.md

 Here is a brief hierachy of how they work together:

-`Signer` (wallet): eth signer, compatible with `ethers.js` `AbstractSigner`, can be directly used by any evm toolings
+- `Signer`: top level eth signer (wallet), compatible with ethers.js AbstractSigner, can be directly used by any eth toolings, such as ethers, waffle, etc.
-  - `Provider` (SignerProvider): eth provider for eth related communications, mostly compatible with `ethers.js` `AbstractProvider`
+  - `PolkaSigner`: polkadot signer, usually from an extension wallet, such as polkadotjs or talisman
-    - `WsProvider`: provides websocket connection with substrate based chains, used by SignerProvider under the hood
+  - `Provider` (SignerProvider): eth provider for eth related communications, mostly compatible with ethers.js AbstractProvider
-  - `PolkaSigner`: polkadot signer, usually an extension wallet
+    - `WsProvider`: provides websocket connection with substrate based chains, used by SignerProvider internally

 TODO: maybe a graph is better.

 ## Evm+ Specific Features
 besides classic signer methods, we have some additional features available only for Evm+.
 For a comprehensive list please checkout [here](./src/Signer.ts)
 ```ts